Man suspected of stalking, killing homeless people arrested

 “He looked around,” Adams said.
 “He made sure no one was there.
 And he intentionally took the life of an innocent person.”

-The victim lay in the street for hours before authorities were summoned.
+The victim had lain in the street for hours before authorities were summoned.

-“We don’t know at this point who this is whether or not they might have family who might might claim their body,” said James Winans, the chief executive officer of the Bowery Mission, which takes in scores of the city’s homeless every night and is located just blocks from where the man’s body was recovered.

 Kess Abraham, who became homeless last month, said he was “pained” to learn of “a guy who lived on the streets who probably was minding his own business getting murdered for no reason.”

-“Any one of us who’s homeless could have went to that same situation,” Abraham said.
+It could have been “any one of us who’s homeless,” Abraham said.

-Adams, on Monday, defended the policy, saying it was designed to protect both commuters and homeless residents.

-“There is nothing dignified,” he said, “about allowing people to sleep on subway platforms.”

-Calvan reported from New York City.
-Associated Press writer Mike Balsamo contributed to this report.
+Calvan reported from New York.
+Associated Press writers Colleen Long in Washington and Michael R. Sisak in New York contributed to this report.

-Note: This story has been corrected to show that two people were killed in the shootings, not three.